Your Child’s First Visit to Snug Dental Center

 Pre-Operative Instructions

-Your child is scheduled to undergo dental treatment under general anesthesia.
+Once your child is scheduled to undergo dental treatment under general anesthesia.
 Please carefully read and follow these instructions to ensure a safe and successful procedure.

 • Arrive 15 minutes before the scheduled surgery time.